StrangeGirlMurph/obsidian-wikipedia-search/README.md

 - Basic links
    Just _search_ from somewhere in your file.
 - Hyperlinking
    Select some text and _search_.
-The selected text will replace the `{title}` in your format.
+The selected text will replace the `{title}` in your format (can be changed with a setting).
 - Search different languages
    In the _search_ bar start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
-This will let you search a different Wikipedia than your default. (spaces don't matter)
+This will let you search articles in all kinds of languages. (spaces don't matter)
 - Include the articles extract (the first paragraph)
    Add `{extract}` somewhere in your format in the settings.
 This will be replaced with the articles extract.
 (Note: It can be pretty long!)